lmponcio/Django-Issue-Tracker/SRS.md

 ### Overview:

 This web app will allow a team to work collaboratively by providing a platform where they can track each task they are performing as a ticket (or "issue").
-Team members will be able to collaborate on each ticket they are assigned to by sending messages and attachments until the task is finished and the ticket is closed.
+Team members will be able to collaborate on each ticket they are assigned to by adding comments and attachments until the task is finished and the ticket is closed.

 ## Intended users: